Ankh-Trust/credit-core/README.md

 Security
 --------
-To help make your Dynamic installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Credit installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.

 This can be disabled with: